-42 Table 17: SR Class Priority Values for Automotive Networks
+Table 17: SR Class Priority Values for Automotive Networks

-43 An AED shall set regeneration override values according to 802.1Q-2011, clause 6.9.4.
+An AED shall set regeneration override values according to 802.1Q-2011, Clause 6.9.4.

-44 An AED-B shall drop any received Ethernet frame on an assigned SR class that has an unrecognized DA.
+An AED-B shall drop any received Ethernet frame on an assigned SR class that has a Destination Address (DA) that is unknown to the device.

-Note: AVnu compliance testing will test all SR classes and assigned SR Class Templates supported by the AED.
+Note: Avnu compliance testing will test all SR classes and assigned SR Class Templates supported by the AED.
 Testing will be a standard FQTSS test, including class performance and packet jitter measurements.
 The vendor of the AED must either